- Oops!Something went wrong.Please try again later.

 the adequacy of our allowance for credit losses;

-our credit quality and the effect of credit quality on our provision for loan losses and allowance for credit losses;
+our credit quality and the effect of credit quality on our credit losses expense and allowance for credit losses;

 changes in the financial performance and/or condition of our borrowers and the ability of our borrowers to perform under the terms of their loans and other terms of credit agreements;